 So if we could remove all the emptiness out of a the transformational healing process is it not possible to condense that down from 3 years into just a few weeks?
 In a word Yes!

-The Naked Divorce’s most popular course is completed in just 21 days.
+The Naked Divorce’s most popular course is typically completed in 21 days.
 We achieve this because it’s intensive.
 Work and exercises are completed each and every day.
 It’s a demanding course, it takes energy, commitment, focus and support to complete it.

 We have many participants who were stuck in therapy for over 6 years who finally healed with this program.
 A lot of them are therapists themselves, who wanted to learn a better way.

 The reason I created this programme is because no one wants to spend 6 years of their life suffering.
 Time is the one commodity you can NEVER get back.
 So rather than wait for time to simply pass whilst assuming it will heal the wound – just get on with the process intensively and MOVE ON.
 There is a valuable life to be getting back to.